MONOLITHIC CONCRETE CONSTRUCTION

 The final component of step-wise construction is the slab, which rests on top of the footings and in between the foundation walls.
 Typically, this slab is your subfloor or basement floor and is made out of concrete.

 With all of the steps it takes to complete a step-wise constructed foundation, companies often have to plan to spend a significant amount of time to pour and cure each element of the foundation.
-The extra time spent installing the foundation can lead to higher costs and a loss to productivity, leading some to look for more efficient methods.
+The extra time spent installing the foundation can lead to higher costs and a loss of productivity, leading some to look for more efficient methods.

 MONOLITHIC CONSTRUCTION